31415Hacker/RayTracer-public/README.md

 Each frame:

-* Renderer UBO is updated with camera position, quaternion, resolution, triangle count, BVH node count
+* The **Renderer UBO** is updated with camera position, quaternion, resolution, triangle count, BVH node count
 * Compute pass performs ray traversal
 * Tonemapper draws the final full-screen triangle to the canvas